yuhko-msft/microsoft-graph-docs/api-reference/beta/api/chat-list.md

 }
 ```

-### Example 2: List all the chats and expand the chats' members
+### Example 3: List all the chats and expand the chats' members and filter by the chat member's displayname

 #### Request